Mikveh: Intrusive questions

 In 2013, the Israeli Center for Women's Justice and Kolech, an organization committed to Orthodox Jewish feminism, petitioned the Supreme Court to forbid attendants from asking intrusive questions of women at state-funded and -operated mikvot.
 In response, the Chief Rabbinate said it would forbid questioning of women about their marital status before immersion.
 The complaint had charged that the practice represented unacceptable discrimination.
 In 2015, however, the ITIM Advocacy Center filed a complaint with the Israeli Supreme Court on behalf of 13 Orthodox women against the Chief Rabbinate and the Jerusalem Religious Council, insisting that women be allowed to use the mikvah "according to their personal customs and without supervision, or with their own attendant if they wish".
 The complaint charged that the Chief Rabbinate is ignoring directives passed in 2013 that allow women to use the mikvah facilities without being asked intrusive questions by attendants.
 In June 2016, the Chief Rabbinate agreed to allow women to use a mikveh without an attendant.

 Transgender people

 Some transgender people have adopted the practice of mikveh immersion to mark a gender transition.
-However, many Orthodox authorities who control mikvaot only permit immersions that adhere with Jewish law.
-Therefore, other Jewish organizations strive to create mikvaot that allow for different uses, such as marking any important life transitions.
+However, many Orthodox authorities who control mikvot only permit immersions that adhere with their view of Jewish law.
+Therefore, other Jewish organizations strive to create mikvot that allow for different uses, such as marking any important life transitions.
 Mayyim Hayyim, an organization in Newton, Massachusetts, collaborated with Keshet, one of Boston's LGBT Jewish organizations, to actively create a mikveh space that felt accessible to transgender people, including training mikveh guides on gender issues.

 There is some controversy within the Jewish transgender community about the use of mikvah to mark gender transitions.
 Some feel uncomfortable in a space that is traditionally so highly gendered and that requires complete nudity.
 Others still see mikveh as a place for married women to go after their periods, and therefore a transgender female would be exempt from these requirements as she does not menstruate.